 With those design principles in mind a new, larger tract of land was sought for a permanent home.
 In 1961, 210 contiguous acres of rolling open space and woodlands was purchased in Blue Bell, characterized by the Wissahickon Creek running through its middle.
 This was the ideal location for an unusually beautiful golf course.
 Renowned Massachusetts golf course architect, William F. Mitchell was hired to design the course using the principles of Tillinghast and Ross, which we know today as Cedarbrook Country Club in Blue Bell, Pennsylvania.

 Over the years, Cedarbrook Country Club has hosted distinguished competitions such as the Golf Association of Philadelphia's Amateur Championship and Patterson Cup, USGA Amateur and Senior Amateur Qualifiers, and numerous events held by the Philadelphia Section of the PGA of America.

 Today's Cedarbrook Country Club is a family oriented facility with a championship golf course measuring over 7000 yards featuring 9 possible tee combinations including two "PGA Family Courses".
+The "Black Tees" or championship tees boast a course rating of 74.4 and a slope rating of 136 while the "Blue Tees" or member tees provide much enjoyment at 72.1 and 132.
 There are thirteen bridges spanning the Wissahickon Creek, lakes, ponds, two large practice areas, expansive greens and bunkers, and abundant wildlife.
 The golf program is led by PGA Head Golf Professional, Brad Nelson and his team of qualified and experienced PGA Assistant Professionals.